suvarna-jp/LearningTree/Python for AI & Development Project/Python_for_AI_n_DevelopmentProject.md

 After completing this course, you will be able to:

-Demonstrate Python basic skills for developing AI powered Applications.
+1. Demonstrate Python basic skills for developing AI powered Applications.
-Describe the purpose of unit testing and packaging.
+2. Describe the purpose of unit testing and packaging.
-Test your Python code.
+3. Test your Python code.
-Create a Python Package.
+4. Create a Python Package.
-Expand your practical experience using IBM Watson APIs.
+<p> Expand your practical experience using IBM Watson APIs.

 ### Syllabus